vmware-tanzu-labs/educates-training-platform/docs/workshop-content/page-formatting.rst

 A number of the builtin data variables which provide a URL path value are treated in a special way when used and the user clicks on them.

 * ``terminal_url`` - When clicked the terminal tab will be selected and brought to the front if not already visible.
 * ``console_url`` - When clicked the console tab will be selected and brought to the front if not already visible.
+Only available when using the Kubernetes dashboard as console.
 * ``slides_url`` - When clicked the slides tab will be selected and brought to the front if not already visible.

 In the case of ``terminal_url``, you can append a path to the URL identifying a specific terminal session.
 In this case a new browser tab or window will be opened on that session: